I. Course Prefix/Number: MAT 131

 Course may be taught as face-to-face, hybrid or online course.

 VIII.
 Course Practices Required

 IX.
 Instructional Materials

-A TI-83 or higher numbered graphing calculator will be used for instructional purposes.
+A graphing calculator is required.
+A TI-83/84 will be used for instructional purposes

 X. Methods of Evaluating Student Progress

 Evaluation methods can include assignments, quizzes, chapter or major tests, individual or group projects, computer assignments and/or a final examination.

 The following applies to the online section of this course only: